Command Center, Washington DC

 Ryan just nodded again and he watched Mr. Johnson, the former President and his supposed father, walking away.

 Looking down again, Ryan pulled out the card he was just given and his cheap flip phone, so he could add the card's number into his contact list.
-After that, he put both away and pulled a gold necklace from under his shirt.
+After that, he put both away and pulled out a gold necklace from under his shirt.
 He then opened the heart-shaped locket attached to it and looked at the small picture of himself as a newborn in just a diaper and wool cap.
-This was the only piece of jewelry his mother ever owned and she wore it the time that she died…open.
+This was the only piece of jewelry his mother ever owned, and she wore it the time that she died…open.

-Though his eyes were dry, one tear managed to form and as it trailed down his cheek, he closed the locket and vowed to himself and his mother, wherever she was now, that he would remain resilient and continue his life…just what his mother, Barbara, wanted and he was not going to let her down.
+Though his eyes were dry, one tear managed to form and as it trailed down his cheek, he closed the locket and vowed to himself and to his mother, wherever she was now, that he would remain resilient and continue his life…just what his mother, Barbara, wanted and he was not going to let her down.
 He could promise her that.